openebs/website/docs/main/concepts/data-engines/data-engines.md

 ### Use-cases for OpenEBS Replicated Storage

-- When you need high performance storage using NVMe SSDs the cluster is capable of NVMeoF.
+- When you need high performance storage using NVMe SSDs the cluster is capable of NVMe-oF.
 - When you need replication or availability features to protect against node failures.
 - Replicated Storage is designed for the next-gen compute and storage technology and is under active development.